acm-dbit/mongodb-workshop/README.md

        ```

    - **deleteMany()**
      - This method deletes the all the documents that match the conditions specified.
-If no condition is specified the all documents in the collection are deleted.
+If no condition is specified then all documents in the collection are deleted.

      - Eg:-
        ```js